 It is okay to shave the morning of your spray tan, but only if the service is still a few hours away, and only if you have time to exfoliate your skin afterwards.
 The reason these requirements are in place is because shaving opens up the pores in your skin and the shaving cream leaves a residue on your skin, both of which can negatively impact a tan’s life expectancy and performance.
 If you absolutely must shave right before your tan, do so with lukewarm water, a brand new razor, and an oil-free shaving cream; the results won’t be perfect, but they’ll be better than the alternative!

 - Sun burns

-For pretty obvious reasons, skin peeling from sun burns can wreak havoc on a spray tan.
+For pretty obvious reasons, skin peeling from sunburns can wreak havoc on a spray tan.
 In fact, the results are often so unpredictable that many spray tan professionals will refuse to spray you if you’ve been recently burned!
-The reason for this is simple: a sun burn causes your skin to slough off in big patches, resulting in a horribly uneven tan that can virtually dissapear overnight as you peel.
+The reason for this is simple: a sunburn causes your skin to slough off in big patches, resulting in a horribly uneven tan that can virtually disappear overnight as you peel.
 The best advice?
 Wait until after your skin has recovered before getting your next spray tan–and of course: don’t get burned!!